The Society supports academic economists both as researchers and as teachers of economics. Research is supported in a

 The Society is able to offer financial support to members who require small sums for unexpected expenditures.
 The type of expenditures which could qualify for support under this scheme include travel expenses in connection with independent research work, the purchase of a piece of software, expenses for a speaker at a conference being organised by the applicant's University or Institute, etc. Read more about the Support for Small Academic Expenses.

 The RES has decided to reinstate their Visiting Lecturer Scheme with effect from 2011.
 Economics departments in any UK university may suggest the name of a distinguished economist for a visit to their department and apply to the Society for assistance with their travel costs.
 Such visitors may be from within the UK or from overseas.
 Read more about the Visiting Lecturer Scheme.

-The Society also awards a number of Prizes.
+The Society also awards a number of Prizes for its journals.

 The Bank of England would like to raise awareness of articles from their Quarterly Bulletin as potential teaching resources for undergraduate / Masters-level economics and finance courses.
 Bulletin articles explore topics relating to the economy and economic policy.
 They are intended to be as succinct and avoid the use jargon where possible while explaining the underlying economics in a reasonable amount of depth.
 Further information is available from email@example.com.